 Connecting existing reserves, accessways and open spaces provides routes and return loops for recreational use.
 They also encourage sustainable transport choices by allowing for continuous off-road journeys.
 These can provide more direct routes to destinations than vehicular routes and encourage a healthier access alternative.
 Connections can also create larger open space areas and add recreational amenity value (walkers and runners prefer a loop to a dead end).

 Consideration should be given to how the development will link to the surrounding landscape including existing areas of open space, and to other public areas, such as schools, town centres, community facilities or public transport routes.
 Neighbourhood Parks should be accessible to all surrounding neighbourhoods and communities.
-Refer to SNZ HB 8630:2004 SNZ HB 8630:2004 for guidance.
+Refer to SNZ HB 8630:2004 for guidance.

 Pedestrian/cycle access

 Generally, paths in reserves and on accessways to reserves are required to be three metres wide to allow for shared use by pedestrians and cyclists and should be straight and direct according to pedestrian desire lines, in order to provide long lines of sight and reduce the potential for entrapment.
+Refer to Section 3 Transportation clause 3.3.16

 Ensure there is a clear space buffer on either side of paths of at least one metre between the height of 500mm to 2.4m to ensure adequate visibility for pedestrians and cyclists.
 Furniture should be set back at least 1m from paths, whilst still providing for connectivity and access for people with disabilities (such as wheelchair and mobility scooter users), and any plant species should be selected so that future growth will not encroach into the clear space buffer.
 Groundcovers may be planted within the clear space buffer, at a minimum of 400mm setback from the path edge, as long as the mature height is no more than 500mm and the plant(s) do not encroach over the path edge.

-Pedestrian/cycle accessways should have an gradient (maximum 1:12 where practicable) and avoid steps where possible to allow for cycle and mobility vehicle use.
+Pedestrian/cycle accessways should have an accessible gradient (maximum 1:12 where practicable) and avoid steps where possible to allow for cycle and mobility vehicle use.
 Where steps are required then a half-round open concrete channel should be formed adjacent the steps to assist cycle movement.

 Consider the location of the path and plantings on reserve accessways to ensure the path receives maximum sunlight hours in winter and that any planting avoids the ability to create damp and cold pathway conditions, which could in turn lead to frosting and ice.